Collisions of red giants in galactic nuclei: Conclusion and Summary

 Finally we demonstrate the conversion of kinetic energy into radiation energy, providing insights into the efficiency of particle acceleration in these collisions.
 The resulting bursts of ultraviolet and optical emission indicate the generation of high-energy particles, highlighting the importance of particle acceleration processes in understanding the observational signatures of such events.

-While this study, to our knowledge, is the first detailed hydrodynamics calculations of BDCs between giants, there are a few caveats in our modelling that will be improved in our future work.
+While this study, to our knowledge, is the first detailed hydrodynamics calculations of high-velocity disruptive collisions between giants, there are a few caveats in our modelling that will be improved in our future work.
 First, the assumption for local thermodynamic equilibrium is only valid for optically thick gas.
 This means the evolution of the collision product at early times is accurate, but as the gas cloud becomes optically thin, our treatment of radiation pressure becomes inaccurate.
 As remarked in \S~\ref{subsec:observables}, This would affect the shape of the lightcurves at late times.
 We will perform detailed non-equilibrium radiation transport calculations for the late time evolution in our follow-up project using our hydrodynamics calculations at early times when our assumption for local thermodynamic equilibrium is valid.
 This will significantly improve the light curve modelling.
 Second, there are several physical impacts that we have not considered yet, such as, magnetic fields, recombination, and the existence of non-thermal particles.
 Using the machinery that we built for this work, We will explore their impacts in a series of studies dedicated to investigating the impact of each physics.

-BDCs will offer insights into many astrophysical aspects that can not be provided by other transients, such as the stellar dynamics and potential particle acceleration in galactic nuclei and globular clusters, black hole growth, and detection of dormant black holes.
+The high-velocity disruptive collisions will offer insights into many astrophysical aspects that can not be provided by other transients, such as the stellar dynamics and potential particle acceleration in galactic nuclei and globular clusters, black hole growth, and detection of dormant black holes.